CDLUC3/mrt-dashboard/README.md

 ```

 (Use caution, though, pay attention to the output, and make sure to run the
-tests afterwords.
+tests afterwards.
 Most RuboCop auto-fixes are smart enough not to change any
 semantics, but occasionally it does make a mistake.)

 **⚠️ All style checks must pass for the continuous integration build to succeed.**